 We are often asked which one of Foreign Tax Credit or Foreign Earned Income Exclusion is better for U.S. expats to claim on their tax returns.
-We prepared this easy infographic, which explains the benefits of choosing Foreign Tax Credit.
-Even though there is no one answer fits all when it comes to individual tax situations but these are general advantages of claiming Foreign Tax Credit that you need be aware of as a U.S. expat.
+We prepared this easy infographic, which explains the benefits of choosing FTC.
+Even though there is no one answer fits all when it comes to individual tax situations but these are general advantages of claiming FTC that you need to be aware of as a U.S. expat.

 And do not hesitate to contact us if you have any questions related to your taxes.
-We will reply you within 24 hours and you will receive a professional advice at no cost.
+We will reply to you within 24 hours and you will receive professional advice at no cost.

 P.S.
 To learn more check out this infographic